 In many cases, a dog who has severely overindulged in donuts and other sweet treats will throw up, unable to process the sheer amount of sugar and other chemicals attacking their system.

-But of course, with such a great flavour and enjoyable texture to enjoy, donuts are always going to tempt your dog – there’s no getting around it.
+But of course, with such a great flavor and enjoyable texture to enjoy, donuts are always going to tempt your dog – there’s no getting around it.
 Stay strong for them!

 If dogs had their way, they’d have donuts every day of the week and find a way of getting out of the side effects – but sadly, they don’t have that kind of sway over things.

-Donuts are instead a high sugar, high calorie treat that your pet really must make sure to only enjoy sparingly.
+Donuts are instead a high sugar, high calorie treats that your pet really must make sure to only enjoy sparingly.

-Consider also that flavours and coatings like chocolate, or artificial sweeteners like xylitol, only further pump up the risks further – so be careful.
+Consider also that flavors and coatings like chocolate, or artificial sweeteners like xylitol, only further pump up the risks further – so be careful.